Brave Cave · For operators who have already proven they can build

 You know this feeling

-You’ve done the masterminds.
+You have done the masterminds.
 Read the books.
 Hired the coaches.
-Something was always slightly off.
-Too focused on the business, not the operator.
-Too generic.
-Not deep enough for where you are.
+Tried EOS.
+Something was always slightly off — too focused on the business and not the operator, too generic for where you are, or a framework that fired you up and then faded on the 89th day.

 Chapter 01 · The wiring